AUribeRdz/Flight-Plan-in-SQL/README.md

 -- Creating CTE

-WITH flight_route (Departure, Arrival, stops, totalCost, route) AS(
+WITH flight_route (Departure, Arrival, stops, totalCost, route) AS

-	SELECT
-	  	f.Departure, f.Arrival,
+(SELECT f.Departure, f.Arrival, 0,
-	  	0,

 -- Defining the totalCost with the flight cost of the first flight

 f.Cost,

 -- Defining the route of a flight

 CAST(Departure + ' -> ' + Arrival AS NVARCHAR(MAX))

 FROM flightPlan f

 WHERE Departure = 'Vienna'

 UNION ALL

 -- Recursive steps/variables

-	SELECT
-	  	p.Departure, f.Arrival,
-	  	p.stops + 1,
+SELECT p.Departure, f.Arrival, p.stops + 1,

 -- Adding the cost for each layover to the total costs

 p.totalCost + f.cost,

-		-- Adding the layover airport to the route for each recursion step p.route + ' -> ' + f.Arrival
+-- Adding the layover airport to the route for each recursion step

+p.route + ' -> ' + f.Arrival

 FROM flightPlan f, flight_route p

-	WHERE p.Arrival = f.Departure AND
-	      p.stops < 5)
+ WHERE p.Arrival = f.Departure AND p.stops < 5)

--- Final Table
+-- FINAL TABLE

 SELECT

-    DISTINCT Arrival,
+    DISTINCT Arrival, Departure, route, stops, totalCost
-    Departure,
-    route,
-    stops,
-    totalCost

 FROM flight_route;